Brown City, Michigan: What It’s Like to Live Here (Cost, Commute, Community & More)

 Real Estate & Housing Overview

-Based on U.S. Census Bureau housing data:
+According to U.S. Census Bureau housing data:

-• A significant portion of homes were built between the 1940s and 1980s
+• Many homes were built between the 1940s and 1980s

 • Ranch-style homes

-• Two-story traditional homes
+• One-and-a-half story traditional homes

 Brown City, Michigan